orxfun/orx-parallel/docs/wasm_tutorial/vanilla/src/05-bundler-plugins.md

 2. Choose a known public or bundled location for the generated bindings, WASM module, and worker assets.
 3. Configure the bundler to copy or emit those assets without changing the URLs expected by the generated worker code.
 4. Initialize `ParallelWorker` with the URL of the generated bindings entry.
-5. Configure the development server to send `Cross-Origin-Opener-Policy: same-origin` and `Cross-Origin-Embedder-Policy: require-corp`.
+5. Configure the development server to send the required cross-origin isolation headers.
 6. Configure the production server or hosting platform to send the same headers when serving the built application.

 A complete plugin-free version of this demo is available in the [vanilla-manual example](https://github.com/orxfun/orx-parallel/tree/main/examples/wasm/mini/vanilla-manual).
 It uses the bundler-neutral build command, `esbuild` only to bundle the application TypeScript, and a small Node.js server to serve the generated assets with the required headers.

+The plugin-free example adds two small files to take over the integration work:

+* `build.mjs` runs the bundler-neutral `orx-parallel-wasm` build command, copies the generated bindings, WASM module, and worker assets into `dist`, and bundles the application TypeScript with `esbuild`.
+* `server.mjs` serves `dist` and adds the `Cross-Origin-Opener-Policy: same-origin` and `Cross-Origin-Embedder-Policy: require-corp` headers required by `SharedArrayBuffer`.

+The `orx-parallel-wasm` package is still used.
+It provides the WASM build and preparation logic as well as the `ParallelWorker` runtime client; the application only supplies the bundler and server wiring that a plugin would otherwise provide.

 This approach gives more control over output names, caching, deployment, and bundler behavior, but it also makes the integration the application's responsibility.
 The examples above are useful references when implementing that workflow manually or when adapting the plugin to a different build system.